khakhi0000/Mini-password-manager/README.md

 # Mini-password-manager
-This repository contains simple Python programs and exercises for learning.
-It includes examples on functions, lists, loops, and basic logic.
-The programs are beginner-friendly and help in understanding Python fundamentals.
-Each file demonstrates a small concept that can be expanded into bigger projects.
+This is my little corner for Python practice and fun projects.
+You'll find small programs that cover lists, loops, functions, and cool tricks.
+All projects are beginner-friendly, so anyone can jump in and learn along.
+I like to experiment, break things, and fix them — just like a mini Python lab!
+Feel free to check it out, try the code, and maybe even suggest improvements!